Proposal and Funding Requirements

 - Scope: Provide a detailed description of the research objective, its significance, and any industries that could benefit(i.e., manufacturing, construction, healthcare).
 Please provide background information that helps to ascertain the gap in the knowledge intended to be filled with the investigation.
 For the award winner, information provided in this section will be used to inform the public about your research.

 - Research Question: Describe the research hypothesis/question(s) to be addressed by your investigation.

 - Research Methods: Provide a detailed description of your research methodology and estimated time frames.
 This section should be used to highlight the capability of the researchers to complete the proposed investigation within the estimated time frame.

-- Budget: Provide a narrative, table or other method that appropriately describes how the funds from the MEMIC Safety Research Center will be used.
+- Budget: Provide a narrative, table or other method that appropriately describes how funds from the MEMIC Safety Research Center will be used.
 Please include the institution’s indirect cost/facilities and administration rate.
 Please note, any awarded funds are not intended to be used to pay for faculty salaries (see Funding Requirements).

-A notification from the MEMIC Safety Research Center will be sent to the email address of the primary contact listed on the submission form once it has been received and submitted into the review process.
+A notification from the MEMIC Safety Research Center will be sent to the email address of the primary contact listed on the submission form once the proposal has been received and submitted into the review process.
 Notifications will be sent to all primary contacts once the grant award winner has been selected.

 Research Center News

 Please submit a request for more information using the MEMIC General Inquiry Online form and ask to be contacted by a member of the MEMIC Safety Research Team.Contact Us